guifi/guifi-cxoln/CXOLN.en_US.md

 >Quan els participants accepten els [Comuns de la XOLN](#cxoln) accepten també delegar totes aquestes funcions a guifi.net i a la Fundació, sense renunciar que per la seva banda també, si així ho desitgen, poden realitzar les mateixes funcions directament.

-Subscribing the FONN Compact the participants accept the delegation of all these functions to guifi.net and to the Foundation, without renouncing to their right to exercise them by themselves.
+Subscribing the [CXOLN](#cxoln) the participants accept the delegation of all these functions to guifi.net and to the Foundation, without renouncing to their right to exercise them by themselves.

 >### 3. Defensa